mikejoyceio/map-panda/README.md

 ###### Project Overview

-Project #5 of Udacity's [Front-End Web Developer Nanodegree](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001).
-The task was to develop a single-page application with [KnockoutJS](knockoutjs.com) featuring a map of your neighborhood or a neighborhood you would like to visit.
-Requirements included adding additional functionality to the application, including: map markers to identify popular locations, a search function to easily discover these locations, and a listview to support simple browsing of all locations.
-Research was also required into how to implement third-party APIs that provide additional information about each location (such as StreetView images, Wikipedia articles, Yelp reviews, etc).

-###### Project Description

 [Map Panda](https://mappanda.com) grabs the user's location with the [Geolocation API](http://dev.w3.org/geo/api/spec-source.html), and through the [Google Places API](https://developers.google.com/places/) a selection of popular location types are available to explore.
 The [Foursquare](https://developer.foursquare.com/) and [Uber](https://developer.uber.com/) APIs are leveraged to provide further functionality to the application.

 ## Getting Started